 If you can, do a few preparation races before an A-list event like Addo.
 This will help you address any areas of weakness, and help you improve your kit and nutrition planning.
 I knew I should do this, but didn’t plan any events due to other commitments, so relied on muscle memory from my last ultra, in er, 2013, the 65km SkyRun.
 I wasn’t too surprised when all sorts of unforeseen things made their appearance on race day.

 My first mistake was that I was perhaps too self-sufficient.
-I’d brought a ziploc bag of custom-mixed nuts and seeds for the latter stages when you start craving savoury tastes.
+I’d brought a Ziploc bag of custom-mixed nuts and seeds for the latter stages when you start craving savoury tastes.
 In hindsight, the foods like boiled baby potatoes and salted peanuts at the checkpoints would have been enough.
-That bag of nuts resulted in me breaking my hydration pack zip.
-Worse, I lost the bag of nuts in the first 2km when I handed it to Fred Richardson, but then ran on ahead without getting it back from him.
+That bag of trail mix resulted in me breaking my hydration pack zip.
+Worse, I lost the bag in the first 2km when I handed it to Fred Richardson, but then ran on ahead without getting it back from him.
 Damn, I did miss eating that trail mix!